 Fellows devote their full time to scholarly activities in furtherance of their individual research agendas.
 In addition, fellows contribute to the intellectual life of the Center and the Harvard Law School community through mentoring students, presenting their research in and attending faculty workshops and seminars, participating in Center events, and blogging at Bill of Health.

-Please note that we are not soliciting applications for the 2015-2017 fellowship term.
+Please note that we are not currently soliciting applications.